 Short curls need layers; otherwise, you end up with a triangle shape, and it’s not flattering.
 Cutting layers into short hair lets the curls lay perfectly, giving you dimension and volume.
 The only downside with short layers for curly hair is that they need refreshing every couple of days, whereas longer curls can go longer between washes.

 Most hairstylists automatically wet your hair to cut it, but that may not work for curly hair.
 If you have tight curls, your hair will look drastically different dry versus wet.
-Just watch how much your curls spring up after drying and you’ll see why a dry cut makes more sense.
+Just watch how much your curls spring up after drying and you’ll see why a dry cut for curly hair makes more sense.

 When the stylist can see how the hair will lie when dry, they can cut accordingly and avoid those unpleasant surprises when your hair dries, and it looks a lot shorter than intended.

 This isn’t as important for those with looser curl patterns since they won’t spring up as much.
 So if you have wavy hair, a wet cut might be a better choice.

 Hear me out before you close this post!
 I know so many want to hold on to length, but the truth is that the damaged part of your hair will not cooperate.
 It will be frizzy, rough, dry, and need much more attention.

 Sure some treatments and conditioners can help your hair feel a little better and might smooth it out for a few hours, but that’s just a temporary bandaid, and the damage cannot be reversed.

 Cutting off the damaged part of your hair helps you get a more even curl pattern, more shine, less frizz and more definition, and a longer-lasting style.
 If you have a lot of damaged length, try butting off a few inches at a time over a few months to help ease into it.
 I know it’s not ideal, but it’s truly the best option for healthy and easy-to-manage curly hair.

 Read more: How To Repair Damaged Curly Hair